 Rattlesnake Point offers a great combination of forest hiking and scenic Escarpment views with 10 kilometres of cliff-edge and forest trails and multiple lookouts.
 The trails are suitable for hiking with kids and are pet-friendly although dogs must be on leash at all times.

 The limestone cliffs of Rattlesnake Point are also one of the most popular natural areas for rock climbing in Ontario.
 The park has three designated sites for rock climbing where experienced climbers can scale the cliffs and enjoy the incredible views.
-Reservations are currently required for rock climbing at Rattlesnake Point.

 There are geocaches hidden throughout the park which is a fun activity for adults and kids and in summer there are generally planned activities such as Yoga in the Park although it’s not yet clear what will be allowed to take place summer 2021.